 They don't call them delicates for nothin’!
-Delicate fabrics require a gentle approach to cleaning, but ironically, chemicals from the dry cleaner are actually super tough on them.
+Delicate fabrics require a gentle approach to cleaning, but ironically, chemicals from the dry cleaner may actually be super tough on them.
 Mind.
 Blown.
-Here, five dry-clean-only fabrics you can—and should—be laundering at home.
+Here, five dry-clean fabrics you can be laundering at home.
 (You can thank us for all the money and time you save on dry cleaning later.)
+What You'll Need To Dry Clean At Home:

 Start Here